 37. Digital cohesion

 The era of digital division is long gone now.
 Most people have access to technology at home.
 Moreover, the number of smartphones has increased significantly over the past years.
 This means that digital materials are now just a share away.
 Having access to information is easier than ever.

 Ruben Puentedura developed a model used for the implementation of the technology in the classroom, called SAMR.
 This concept shows the phases of mixing technology with learning, per say: substitution, augmentation, modification and redefinition.
 This model can be adapted to your learning process over and over again.

 39. Life aspects

 Integrated learning technology can help students prepare for further life experiences.
 Starting from college to internships and jobs, they will all require working on presentations and working with technology.
-Moreover, living in a technology driven time, using it for something lucrative and educational can turn students in integrated and successful citizens that will perform better in their careers.
+Moreover, living in a technology driven time, using it for something lucrative and educational can turn students into integrated and successful citizens that will perform better in their careers.

 Adding flipbook to your classes will definitely be a great way to add diversity to your materials.
 No class will be the same because you can have different approaches to your learning technique.
 This unpredictability will keep up the level of interest and help you step up your game of activity.

 Working with flipbooks will help improve other skills.
 Creativity, time management, organizational skills, strategizing, planning, imagination, constant improvement and assimilation and much more.
 These abilities will later help individuals integrate into the society and perform better in any given domain or career.